juanvillada/giveLit/README.md

 ## Contact

-For questions or feedback, reach out to Juan C. Villada at juanv@linux.com
+For questions or feedback, reach out to Juan at juanv@linux.com